stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_kernel.md

 ### Kernel metadata

-The PSyclone metadata are stored as the *private* data within the definition of an individual kernel type.
+The PSyclone metadata is stored as the *private* data within the definition of an individual kernel type.
 They come in two main forms: derived types (e.g. `arg_type` in the above example) and `integer` arguments (single-valued such as `iterates_over` above or arrays).
 Here we briefly explain the contents